Automations are a powerful tool that allow you to set up rules for triggering specific actions within your LXP.

 Events

-• Scheduled event: a periodic event that triggers once every hour.
+A periodic event that triggers once every hour.

-• DON'T: Do not use this event if something needs to happen straight after the user does something, such as granting a badge after the user completes a module.
+• DON'T: Do not use this event if something needs to happen straight after the user does something, such as granting a badge after the user completes a activity.
 In this case there might be a delay between the user trigger and the action.

 Triggered by a user

-• Module is completed: when a learner completes a module
+When a learner completes a activity

-• Journey/section is completed: when a learner completes a journey or section
+When a learner completes a journey or section

-• User is registered: when a new user has registered on the platform
+When a new user has registered on the platform

 Triggered by a change in the system

-• User is updated: when a user's info is updated in the system (e.g. change name or contract start date)
+When a user's info is updated in the system (e.g. change name or contract start date)

-• User is deleted: when a user is removed from the platform
+When a user is removed from the platform

-• User is added to group: when a user is added to a specific group.
+When a user is added to a specific group.
 Only available if the feature 'ECA group membership' is enabled.

-• User is removed from group: when a user is removed from a specific group.
+When a user is removed from a specific group.
 Only available if the feature 'ECA group membership' is enabled.

 After you've selected an event, you will go the automation editing screen.
 Here you can add: